Dayruke/Algorithmic-Value-Of-Life/README.md

-# The Algorihmic Value of Life
+# The Algorithmic Value of Life

 AVOL.
 Explicit Value, Consistent Morality.